tc39/notes/es8/2018-01/jan-23.md

 JHD: different proposals have different risk areas: interoperability, ergonomic, etc. Things with a web-compatibility risk, it's not controversial to require two implementations (to minimize that risk).
 But committee sometimes interpreted requirements differently: flagged, canary, nightly or a babel implementation might qualify.

-JHD: explicitly mention possible risk areas ("this proposal may create compatiblity risk") in proposals, stage 4 requirement would mean the committee would agree that the risk areas identified had in fact been met before reaching stage 4.
+JHD: explicitly mention possible risk areas ("this proposal may create compatibility risk") in proposals, stage 4 requirement would mean the committee would agree that the risk areas identified had in fact been met before reaching stage 4.
 E.g. web-compatibility may require two non-flagged non-nightly browsers have the feature.

-JHD: that was my take on the conversation, wanted to get the comittee thoughts on if that would be useful/palatable, to reduce debate in the cases where two unflagged browers aren't really necessary, without allowing some risky changes to squeak throught.
+JHD: that was my take on the conversation, wanted to get the comittee thoughts on if that would be useful/palatable, to reduce debate in the cases where two unflagged browers aren't really necessary, without allowing some risky changes to squeak through.
 Wanted to open the floor for thoughts.

 BT: this doesn't imply any change to the process, right?

 JHD: the only change would be that, as part of going to stage 2, is to identify the risk areas.
 And then as part of the discussion about "significant in-the-field experience" that we already have for going to stage 4, we use those risk areas to refine that conversation.
-The PR has explicit language to continue to allow the committee to do whatever it wants, so the intent isn't to constrain the comittee, but to debate more efficiently.
+The PR has explicit language to continue to allow the committee to do whatever it wants, so the intent isn't to constrain the committee, but to debate more efficiently.

 MF: Can we make sure this doesn't go into effect for this meeting, but for some later one